Gitnux/Report 2026

 Prevalence & Demographics Interpretation

-In the Prevalence and Demographics picture of spinal cord injuries in the United States, the 20–29 age group accounts for the largest share of traumatic SCIs, and CDC-funded analyses also show Black or African American individuals experience higher traumatic SCI rates than some other groups.
+In the Prevalence and Demographics category, traumatic spinal cord injuries are most commonly seen in the 20 to 29 age group in the U.S., and Black or African American individuals experience higher rates than some other groups, pointing to both age concentration and racial disparities in how prevalence is distributed.

 Health Economics Interpretation